tensorleap/tensorleap/examples/mnist/README.md

 # MNIST

 We show an example of building a cnn network trained on MNIST dataset.

 The MNIST database (Modified National Institute of Standards and Technology database) is a database of handwritten digits often used for training various image processing systems.

-In this tutorial, we integrate the MNIST dataset into Tensorleap (TL) and build a simple classification model.
+In this example, we integrate the MNIST dataset into Tensorleap (TL) and build a simple classification model.
-We show examples of analysis on the model using TL.
+We demonstrate how we can analysis the model predictions using TL.

-This example includes the following steps:

-- Loading MNIST dataset and do some very basic preprocessing
-- Building a CNN network using tensorflow keras modules
-- Sanity Check: testing the (untrained) model prediction inference on local environment.
-- Setting up Leap env
-- Integrate the model and dataset into the TL.

 The model achieved accuracy of 0.98~.